jakesee/Slim-Template-Response/README.md

 The Template class uses plain PHP for templating and does not have advance features like Twig or Blade, but it is possible to use your own Template class as long as your Template class implements the TemplateInterface.

 ### Compatibility
-This works with Slim Framwork 3 at this time of writing.
+This works with Slim Framework 3 at this time of writing.
 There is a Slim Framework 4 upcoming and I have not tested against the newer versions.